McFACTS/McFACTS/docs/source/contribute.rst

 Stay in Touch
 -------------

-First, opt-in to everything McFACTS by using this `Google Form <https://docs.google.com/forms/d/e/1FAIpQLSeupzj8ledPslYc0bHbnJHKB7_LKlr8SY3SfbEVyL5AfeFlVg/viewform>`_ to join our mailing list.
+First, opt-in to everything McFACTS by using this `Google Form`_ to join our mailing list.

 Report Bugs or Feature Requests
 -------------------------------

-Use our `GitHub Issue tracker <https://github.com/McFACTS/McFACTS/issues>`_ to report any bugs you encounter or think of any **cool** features you think would benefit McFACTS.
+Use our GitHub `Issue Tracker`_ to report any bugs you encounter or think of any **cool** features you think would benefit McFACTS.

 Contributing Code
 -----------------